eigerco/polka-storage/cli/polka-storage/storagext-cli/README.md

 </p>
 </details>

-However, writing a full JSON file in a single command is cumbersome, to solve that, you prefix a file path with `@` and use the JSON file location instead:
+However, writing a full JSON file in a single command is cumbersome, instead, you can use a JSON file by pointing to its path, prefixed by an `@`, like so:

 ```
+storagext-cli \
+    --sr25519-key <key> \
+    market publish-storage-deals \
-storagext-cli --sr25519-key <key> market publish-storage-deals --client-sr25519-key <client-key> @important-deals.json
+    --client-sr25519-key <client-key> \
+    @important-deals.json
 ```

 ### `settle-deal-payments`